dimitri/pgcopydb/docs/ref/pgcopydb_list.rst

 pgcopydb list progress - List the progress

-The command ``pgcopydb list progress`` reads the ``schema.json`` file in the work directory, parses it, and then computes how many tables and indexes are planned to be copied and created on the target database, how many have been done already, and how many are in-progress.
+The command ``pgcopydb list progress`` reads the internal SQLite catalogs in the work directory, parses it, and then computes how many tables and indexes are planned to be copied and created on the target database, how many have been done already, and how many are in-progress.

+The ``--summary`` option displays the top-level summary, and can be used while the command is running or after-the-fact.

 When using the option ``--json`` the JSON formatted output also includes a list of all the tables and indexes that are currently being processed.